 I know that some people like to go for a full week, but for us, we like to do 2 days of parks, skip a day (to rejuvenate) and then do our 3rd day of parks on our 4th day there.
 It’s a recipe that works for us.
 But I will say that we don’t mess around – we arrive at the parks at 8:30 a.m. and are ready for the doors to open; we also try to get our Magic Hours in to give us extra time.
 I wear a Fitbit which told me that we walked 10.2 miles on the first day (Epcot) and 7.6 miles at the Magic Kingdom the next day.
 We needed that third day to chill!
 But alas, amongst lounging at the pool, we were able to find a Whole Foods Market where we headed to again stock up on foodstuff for the remaining day and drive home.
 This Whole Foods Market is just a few miles away from the park, but if you don’t feel like shopping, Amazon Prime Pantry has some great alternatives.

 Since we have 6 people in our family, we don’t really have a choice but to get a villa.
 By law, you are not allowed to have more than 5 people in a room (pretty sure it’s a fire hazard).
 So consequently we get a place that has a kitchen within – score!
-This is HUGE for me when traveling.
+This is HUGE for us that allows us to eat healthy at Disney.
 Having the ability to eat breakfast in the room saves time and money AND it allows that little control freak inside me to be satisfied as I know exactly what I’m feeding my family.
 What can I say – I’m a bit nutty in some ways;).
 There are a number of villas available on property, which also allows you to get the Magic (extra) Hours I mentioned above.
 Oh, and the super cool Mickey Bands which my kids love.
 Here is a list of suites in case you are curious.

 While we have not stayed in them, I did learn that many of their standard hotel rooms, however, do have a refrigerator and microwave in the room.
 And of course there are a slew of homes that you can rent nearby that are pretty economical; back in the day I wrote an article for a local magazine that I owned on traveling to Disney and learned that Champion’s Gate is a decent option.